 Rockstor Personal Cloud Server is an alternative to a public cloud but for local or personal use.
 It helps you to save the cost of a public cloud and the risks of public cloud storage.
 You can access this NAS server from desktops, mobile, or anywhere outside or inside your local network using the Internet.
 Move data between public cloud, Rockstor, and your devices.

 SMB Cloud/NAS Server

 This Rockstor cloud server version is specially built for the Small and Midsize Business (SMB) organizations those needs hundred Terabytes of capacity requirement.
-You can use it with public cloud to save money and bandwidth.
+You can use it with a public cloud to save money and bandwidth.